Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 Also did the max consecutive one's problem.
 Got the algorithm down but failed to get the impimentation down.
 I need to brush up on my sliding window algorithm to make sure I can get it first try.

 Did this in a group of people so it was more difficult.

+## Day 11: 09/16/25: Did Bucket sort
+Dropped off for a month.
+Grandpa died and I got sent to DC for work but now I am back on the grind.
+Did bucket sort today so that was pretty cool.
+Still working on getting better.